nreHieW/Eagle/README.md

 ```bash
 ffmpeg -ss 00:00:07 -to 00:00:15 -i video.mp4 -c copy input_video.mp4
 ```
-Then run.
+Then run the following.
 You can also change the FPS depending on the granularity required using the `--fps` argument.
 ```bash
 python main.py --video_path input_video.mp4 # Replace with your video name
 ```